Khatrie/Khat_autopilot/README.md

-# Khat-autopilot
+# Khat-autopilot Meant for QB-Core

 Forked from and improved upon the original code of wasab-autopilot by wasabirobby

 Steps to install:
 -----------------